bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Jamming

-In music production, **jamming** is getting together with some like minded individuals to create a creative output.
+In music production, *jamming* is getting together with some like minded individuals to create a creative output.
 The goal is to have fun and find a riff that everyone can groove to, and bring out the best in their instrument.

 Obsidian is first and foremost a single player experience.
 There are ways to engage publicly, but many of these techniques are readonly.

 Indeed, the best jamming sessions in Obsidian come from the notes that already exist in the vault.
-We can use random notes to surface and inspire thought, to break exisiting thought patterns and introduce new concepts into our line of thinking.
+We can use random notes to surface and inspire thought, to break existing thought patterns and introduce new concepts into our line of thinking.

-The **goal of jamming** is to have no goal.
-The idea is to have fun, to explore the vault for interesting ideas or concepts to snowball off of later.
+The **goal of jamming is to have no goal**.
+The idea is to *have fun, to explore the vault for interesting ideas or concepts to snowball off of later*.

 Plugins: